apoorwa1/apoorwa1/README.md

 ### Hi there 👋 my name is Apoorwa

-I am currently a student at the School of Code.
+I am a recent bootcamper from the School of Code and AWS certified Cloud Practitioner.
 In the bootcamp we have covered JavaScript, ReactJS, Nodejs working in teams following agile methodology.

 - 🔭 I’m currently working on our final project of bootcamp, a family recipe app using Next.js, Postgres, NextUI, Auth0 and Cypress.
 - 🌱 I’m currently learning ...
 Next.js.